Neto Borges: Hammarby

-Ahead of the 2018 season, Neto Borges transferred to Hammarby IF in Allsvenskan.
+Ahead of the 2018 season, Neto Borges transferred to Hammarby in the Allsvenskan.
 He signed a three-and-a-half-year deal with the Swedish club.
 He made his league debut for Hammarby on 1 April against Sirius in a 3–1 home win, playing the full 90 minutes.

-Borges went on to play 26 games for the club in Allsvenskan, providing four assists, as Hammarby finished 4th in the league.
+Borges went on to play 26 games for the club in Allsvenskan, providing four assists, as Hammarby finished fourth in the league.
 He was chosen one of the eleven best players of the 2018 season by Cmore Sports, Fotbollskanalen and Playmaker.

 Genk

 On 3 January 2019, Borges completed a transfer to Genk in the Belgian First Division A. He signed a three-and-a-half-year contract with the club, with an option for a further.
 Hammarby confirmed that they received a club-record fee for Borges, reportedly set between €2 million and €3 million.
-On 5 August 2020, it was announced that Borges had agreed a contract to play with Brazilian Club CR Vasco da Gama until July 2021.
+On 5 August 2020, it was announced that Borges had agreed a contract to play with Brazilian Club Vasco da Gama until July 2021.